Skip to main content

 Registration for the 2026 Europe conference is not yet open!
 All attendees, including presenters, are required to register.
 There will NOT be a virtual option for attending.

-Prices (including Eventbrite and VAT fees) and registration deadlines are as follows:
+Prices (which includes the platform and VAT fees) and registration deadlines are as follows:

 Contact us at teachwithai@ucf.edu for more information.